 ● Finally, designing custom windows for the rooftop penthouse, including oversized sliding doors, tilt and turn windows, and a walkable skylight

-This part of the project included the installation of 39 double-hung custom windows.
-We used the highest quality Scandinavian Pine wood, painted ‘bone white’.
+This part of the process included the installation of 39 double-hung custom windows.
+To begin, we used the highest quality Scandinavian Pine wood, which was painted ‘bone white’.
 Similarly, we chose two-over-two lites, or six-over-six lites.
 We felt all of this would more closely resemble the building’s historic design.

-Because of slight design issues in some of the previous window units, we approached each window unit separately during the shop drawings stage.
-In order to create a seamless façade, we designed a series of unique brickmold details for each unit.
-As a result, this ensured that all gaps between the window frame and the existing opening were adequately joined.
+However, because of slight design issues in some of the previous window units, we approached each window unit differently during the shop drawings stage.
+Then, to create a seamless façade, we designed a series of unique brickmold details for each unit.
+As a result of this, this ensured that all gaps between the window frame and the existing opening were adequately joined.

-Then, OPEN AWD installed a twenty-six-foot wide, sloped skylight on the building’s rear elevation.
-We were able to incorporate the unit into the building’s original design.
+Subsequently, OPEN AWD installed a twenty-six-foot wide, sloped skylight on the building’s rear elevation.
+As a result of this, we were able to incorporate the unit into the building’s original design.
 Moreover, we also felt that this would provide some additional light and thermal efficiency.

 The two uppermost floors of the penthouse were fitted with sliding doors.
-These door provided a vast amount of natural light for the entire unit.
+These doors provided a vast amount of natural light for the entire unit.
 Then, a walkable skylight was installed on the terrace on the penthouse’s third floor.
-Similarly, the skylight helped to open the space up further.
+Likewise, the skylight helped to open the space up further.
 Lastly, a unique frameless, floating corner window was fitted into the second-floor façade.